PAN and Oversubscription Criteria

 The published admission number is 30 places in each year of entry into Reception from September 2019.
 The school will admit up to this number each year to the Reception year and when full the school will have 210 pupils on roll.

-In accordance with the law, children with statements of Special Educational Need (or with an Education Health and Care Plan) will be admitted to the school where the Local Authority has specifically named Halley House School as the most appropriate placement.
+In accordance with the law, children with an Education Health and Care Plan will be admitted to the school where the Local Authority has specifically named Halley House School as the most appropriate placement.

 Where there are fewer applicants than places available all applicants will be admitted.
-In the event of there being greater demand than there are place available to the school and after the admission of children with a statement of Special Educational Needs or Education Health and Care Plan that names the school, places will be offered using the following oversubscription criteria in keeping with the School Admissions Code 2014:
+In the event of there being greater demand than there are place available to the school and after the admission of children with an Education Health and Care Plan that names the school, places will be offered using the following oversubscription criteria in keeping with the School Admissions Code 2014:

-- A child looked after is a child in the care of a local authority or provided with accommodation by that authority in accordance with Section 22 of the Children Act 1989.
+1. A child looked after is a child in the care of a local authority or provided with accommodation by that authority in accordance with Section 22 of the Children Act 1989.
 An adopted child is defined by section 46 of the Adoption and Children Act 2002 or section 12 of the Adoption Act 1976.
-A residence order is defined by section 8 of the Children Act 1989.
 A child arrangement orders is defined by section 14 of the Children and Families Act 2014.
 A special guardianship order is defined by section 14A of the Children Act 1989.

 In the event that two or more children live at the same distance from the school, the tie breaker will be random allocation, where the supervised drawing of lots by a member of the Hackney Admissions Team (in the presence of an independent responsible person of good standing) will be used to decide which child(ren) will be allocated the remaining place(s).

 Method of Applications for Reception.